exiaruler/aipassignment/README.md

 ### 31242 Advanced Internet Programming Assignment 2

 This project presents a Favour Tracking System that allows users to manage debt or owed favours to other users.
+The user can log into an account and request a public favour which can be seen by others.
+Users can also record an owed favour to them from another user.
+The other user can complete the favour that they owe.
+This system allows users to create and complete informal debts to each other.

 ### FEATURES

 - Create an account
 - Record an owed favour from another user to yourself
 - Request a favour for all users to see
+- Update account details
 - Update an owed favour
 - Update a requested favour
+- View leaderboard of user with the most owed favour
+- View list of all favour requests

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).